 The South Lake Union Discovery Center showcases the past, present, and future of Seattle’s South Lake Union neighborhood.
 Developed by Vulcan, Inc., a Paul G. Allen company, the 11,000-square-foot Center features state-of-the-art models and exhibits.

 In keeping with Vulcan’s eco-friendly goals for its 60 acres in the South Lake Union neighborhood, the Discovery Center was designed by architectural firm Miller/Hull to a high standard of environmental responsibility.
 Due to its innovative construction, the Center can even be disassembeled into four distinct sections and moved to a new site if necessary, making it a truly sustainable building.

-Reducing the run-off of pollutants into Lake Union is a priority for Vulcan and for the City of Seattle.
-To prevent harm to the lake’s native fish population, steps are being taken to slow stormwater runoff, allowing it to be re-absorbed into the ground for natural cleaning and filtering before reaching the lake.
+Reducing the run-off of pollutants into Lake Union was a priority for Vulcan and for the City of Seattle.
+To prevent harm to the lake’s native fish population, steps were taken to slow stormwater runoff, allowing it to be re-absorbed into the ground for natural cleaning and filtering before reaching the lake.
 The Discovery Center features two such measures: a pair of bioswales flanking the building and a parking lot surfaced with Mutual Materials® Eco-Stone® permeable pavers.